 Helen Zhibing Huang is a Chinese-born soprano with a wide range of musical interests, spanning from baroque to the present day.

-In 2018, Miss Huang will join Portland Opera as a Resident Artist, performing Clorida in Rossini’s La cenerentola, Amor in Gluck’s Orfeo ed Euridice, and Countess Ceprano in Verdi’s Rigoletto.
-Miss Huang was recently named a Regional Finalist of the Metropolitan Opera National Council in Minnesota.
+In 2018, Miss Huang joins Portland Opera as a Resident Artist, performing Clorida in Rossini’s La cenerentola, Amor in Gluck’s Orfeo ed Euridice, and Countess Ceprano in Verdi’s Rigoletto.

 A firm believer of music as an aid for social causes, she is a co-founder of Voices of the East, a musical collective that promotes and advocates young Asian and Asian-American musicians’ voices in the contemporary classical music world.

 Miss Huang holds a Graduate Diploma from the New England Conservatory and is a graduate of soprano Dawn Upshaw’s Bard Vocal Arts Program, and she graduated from the Eastman School of Music with a B.M. in Vocal Performance and the University of Rochester with a B.A. in Economics.
 In her spare time, Miss Huang enjoys cooking traditional Chinese dishes, traveling, and making new friends.